 In conclusion, by not cashing out the profits from dividends, business owners can set the investment projects in which the cash surplus can be placed in: expanding or modernizing the activity through refurbishment, creating new jobs or developing new economical activities.

-If the net profit is not distributed to dividend payment or the constitution of financial sources for future investments, it can have other destinations:
+If the net profit is not distributed to dividend payment or the constitution of financial sources for future investments, it can have other destinations, such as those listed below by our Romanian lawyers:

 The year 2020 does not bring too many changes regarding the way of taxing those who receive money from dividends.
 They must pay in addition to the income tax and the CASS, according to the fiscal code, under certain conditions.
 These income obtained from the dividend are classified in the category of investment income and special rules must be observed when dividing them.